Olson, Lowrie lead Oakland to 8-3 win in Detroit (Sep 18, 2017) | FOX Sports

 Olson, Lowrie lead Oakland to 8-3 win in Detroit (Sep 18, 2017)

-Tigers reliever Jeff Ferrell left the game in the eighth inning after getting hit in the head with a line drive off the bat off Ryon Healy.
-The hit was measured at 102.6 mph by StatCast and hit Ferrell in the right side of the head.
+Tigers reliever Jeff Ferrell left the game in the eighth inning after getting hit in the head by a line drive off the bat of Ryon Healy.
+The liner was measured at 102.6 mph by StatCast and hit Ferrell in the right side of the head.

 Nicholas Castellanos had three hits for the Tigers, extending his career-best hitting streak to 15 games.